Iran threatens Israel; new EU sanctions take force

 Tehran says it has a right to peaceful nuclear technologies and is not seeking the bomb.
 It accuses nuclear-armed states of hypocrisy.
 Officials said they were taking steps to reduce the economic impact of the new sanctions.

-"We are implementing programs to counter sanctions and we will confront these malicious policies," Mehr news agency quoted Iranian central bank governor Mahmoud Bahmani as saying.
+"We are implementing programmes to counter sanctions and we will confront these malicious policies," Mehr news agency quoted Iranian central bank governor Mahmoud Bahmani as saying.

 Bahmani has struggled to prevent a plunge in the value of the rial currency and steadily rising inflation as the sanctions have taken effect.
 He said the effects of the sanctions were tough but that Iran had built up $150 billion in foreign reserves to protect its economy.